juj/fbcp-ili9341/README.md

 ###### A dedicated thread hand holds the SPI FIFO
  - To maximize performance and ensure that the SPI FIFO is efficiently saturated, a dedicated SPI processing pthread is used.
 This thread spinwaits to observe the SPI FIFO transactions, so the CPU % consumption of this thread linearly correlates to the utilization rate of the SPI bus.
 If the amount of activity on the screen exceeds the SPI bus bandwidth, this will mean that the SPI thread will sit at 100% utilization.
 To perform efficient adaptive display stream updates, there are a lot of distinct command+data message pairs that need to be sent, which possibly would prevent the use of the DMA hardware, since a DMA transaction would not be aware to toggle the Data/Control GPIO pin while it transfers data.
 Depending on how much overhead the DMA hardware has, it might be possible to utilize it for the more longer spans of data, while keeping short spans on the main CPU.
 In addition, it might be possible to optimize by migrating the display driver to run on the Linux kernel side, utilizing SPI interrupts to process the SPI task queue in a more power efficient manner.

 The first performance issue might be addressed in a software update from VideoCore GPU driver (or by use of a smarter Linux API, if such a thing might exist?), while the second performance issue might be fixable by rewriting the driver to run as a kernel module, while accessing the BCM2835 DMA and SPI interrupts hardware.
-Without these issues resolved, expect overall CPU consumption to be at around 120% - such is the price of 60fps at the moment.
+Without these issues resolved, expect overall CPU consumption to be up to 120% - such is the price of 60fps at the moment.

+**Update 2017-11-28**: Had a stab at rewriting the application as a kernel module to utilize interrupts.
+While this worked well to reduce CPU usage close to 0%, it had an adverse effect of losing quite a bit of available bandwidth, due to difficulty keeping the SPI FIFO fully running (possibly because of some latency that processing interrupt callbacks might cause).
+Also, SPI interrupts firing at a high rate has a chance of starving other interrupts, and it was observed that audio playback began to stutter.
+Attempting a kernel interrupts rewrite should pay close attention to these aspects.

 ### Should I Use This?

-As a caveat, this was written in one weekend as a hobby programming activity, so it's not a continuously maintained driver.
+As a caveat, this was written mostly in one weekend as a hobby programming activity, so it's not a continuously maintained driver.

 If your target application doesn't mind high CPU utilization on the background and you have the compatible hardware, then perhaps yes.
 If your Pi is on battery, this will eat through power pretty quick.
 To echo RetroManCave's observation as well, you should really use a HDMI display over an SPI-based one, since then the dedicated VideoCore GPU handles all the trouble of presenting frames, plus you will get vsync out of the box.
 The smallest HDMI displays for Raspberry Pis on the market seem to be [the size of 3.5" 480x320](https://www.raspberrypi.org/forums/viewtopic.php?t=175616), so if that's not too large and your project can manage the HDMI connector hump at the back, there's probably no reason to use SPI.

 Perhaps some day if both of the above mentioned performance limitations are optimized away, then high refresh rates on SPI based displays could become power efficient.

 ### Installation

+Check the following topics to set up the driver.

+##### Boot configuration

+This driver does not utilize the [notro/fbtft](https://github.com/notro/fbtft) framebuffer driver, so that can be disabled if active.
+That is, if your `/boot/config.txt` file has a line that starts with `dtoverlay=pitft28r, ...`, it can be removed.
+There is no harm in keeping it though if you plan on e.g. being able to switch back and forth between `fbcp` and `fbcp-ili9341`.

+This program neither needs the default SPI driver enabled, so a line such as `dtparam=spi=on` in `/boot/config.txt` can likewise be removed.
+(In the tested kernel version of this program, that line would conflict since the program would then register the hardware SPI interrupts for itself)

+##### Building and running

 Run in the console of your Raspberry Pi: